Police Allegedly Threaten A UK Photographer With Seizure Of All His Computers

 Re: (Score:1)

 This just illustrates the fact that the criminal justice system has become a threat to ordinary non criminal non violent citizens.
 You think that immigrants, criminals or terrorists are the greatest threat to your security, but actually the greatest threat to you personally is your own countries bureaucracy.
 We used to think that Russia or the Chinese system were bad but basically the illusion of freedom is just that - an illusion.
-It is bizarre but the only people likely to have any sympathy for you are th
+It is bizarre but the only people likely to have any sympathy for you are the 'hated leftists'.
+Be careful what propaganda you believe in, corrupt systems and corrupt politicians are not your friend.

 *golf clap*